About Trusted Canine Companions

 I am accredited by and a member of IMDT (Institute of Modern Dog Trainers)

-I am an accredited trainer for ADAA (Assistance Dogs Assessment Association) and also for PAWS Therapy Dogs and PAWS Assistance Dogs.
+I am an accredited trainer for ADAA (Assistance Dogs Assessment Association).

 Most recently, I became Animal Intervention Team Leader for Connecting - Mental Health Solutions in Education.
 Here I train therapy dogs in schools and also provide animal intervention sessions with my dog, Bonnie.